cb0806151/cbh-mancala/README.md

 - something in the updatedBoard is not allowing it to be returned to the frontend
 - something is also happening when the board is given a houseIndex of 7
 - when I don't return the updatedPoints, I can give the function 0 through 12 and it'll be fine
+- start adding new stuff to the contract even if it isn't working; it be commented out for now and enabled later
+- start setting up the frontend even though it isn't functional yet

 - frontend architecture stuff
     - create the components for the basic board